Battle of Ap Bac

 The Battle of Ấp Bắc was a major battle fought on 2 January 1963 during the Vietnam War in Định Tường Province, South Vietnam.
-On 28 December 1962, US intelligence detected the presence of a radio transmitter along with a sizable force of Viet Cong (VC) soldiers, reported to number around 120, in the hamlet of Ấp Tân Thới in Định Tường Province, home of the Army of the Republic of South Vietnam (ARVN) 7th Infantry Division.
+On 28 December 1962, US intelligence detected the presence of a radio transmitter along with a sizable force of Viet Cong (VC) soldiers, reported to number around 120, in the hamlet of Tân Thới (Vietnamese: Ấp Tân Thới) in Định Tường Province, home of the Army of the Republic of South Vietnam (ARVN) 7th Infantry Division.
 The South Vietnamese and their US advisers planned to attack Ấp Tân Thới from three directions to destroy the VC force by using two provincial Civil Guard battalions and elements of the 11th Infantry Regiment, 7th Infantry Division.
 The infantry units would be supported by artillery, M113 armored personnel carriers (APCs), and helicopters.
 However, VC forces anticipated a major attack from the South Vietnamese government from a variety of sources including movement of supplies, an undercover VC agent, and decoded radio communications from the ARVN.
 Accordingly, the VC prepared for an attack by US and South Vietnamese forces.

 On the morning of 2 January 1963, the Civil Guards spearheaded the attack by marching toward Ấp Tân Thới from the south.
-However, when they reached the hamlet of Ấp Bắc, southeast of Ấp Tân Thới, they were immediately pinned down by elements of the VC 261st Battalion.
+However, when they reached the hamlet of Bắc (Vietnamese: Ấp Bắc), southeast of Ấp Tân Thới, they were immediately pinned down by elements of the VC 261st Battalion.
 Shortly afterward, three companies of the 11th Infantry Regiment were committed into battle in northern Ấp Tân Thới.
 However, they too could not overcome the VC soldiers who had entrenched themselves in the area.
 Just before midday, further reinforcements were flown in from Thân Cửu Nghĩa Airbase in Tân Hiệp.
 The 15 US helicopters ferrying the troops were riddled by VC gunfire and five helicopters were lost as a result.

 The ARVN 4th Mechanized Rifle Squadron was then deployed to rescue the South Vietnamese soldiers and US aircrews trapped at the southwest end of Ấp Bắc.
 However, its commander was highly reluctant to move heavy M113 APCs across the local terrain.
 Ultimately, their presence made little difference as the VC stood its ground and killed more than a dozen South Vietnamese M113 crew members in the process.
 The ARVN 8th Airborne Battalion was dropped late in the afternoon onto the battlefield.
 In a scene that characterized much of the day's fighting, they were pinned down and could not break the VC's line of defense.
 Under cover of darkness, the VC withdrew from the battlefield, winning their first major victory.